dottedmag/dottedmag.net/src/blog/04-de-drm-ioctl-2.md

-title: DE/compositor development notes - DRM operations (2)
+title: DE/compositor development notes - DRM operations - resource sharing
 date: 2023-07-08
 ----
 Graphics hardware might need to be shared by the compositor and applications.